Origins of the American Civil War: Abolitionism

 In the decades leading up to the war, abolitionists, such as Theodore Parker, Ralph Waldo Emerson, Henry David Thoreau, and Frederick Douglass, repeatedly used the Puritan heritage of the country to bolster their cause.
 The most radical anti-slavery newspaper, The Liberator, invoked Puritan values over a thousand times.
 Parker, in urging New England congressmen to support slavery's abolition, wrote, "The son of the Puritan ... is sent to Congress to stand up for Truth and Right."
 Literature spread the message; key works included Twelve Years a Slave, the Narrative of the Life of Frederick Douglass, American Slavery as It Is, and the most important: Uncle Tom's Cabin, the best-selling book of the 19th century, aside from the Bible.

 An unusual abolitionist was Hinton Rowan Helper, whose 1857 book, The Impending Crisis of the South: How to Meet It, "[e]ven more perhaps than Uncle Tom's Cabin ... fed the fires of sectional controversy leading up to the...War."
 A Southerner and virulent racist, Helper was nevertheless an abolitionist because he believed, and showed with statistics, that slavery "impeded the progress and prosperity of the South, ... dwindled our commerce, and other similar pursuits, into the most contemptible insignificance; sunk a large majority of our people in galling poverty and ignorance, ... [and] entailed upon us a humiliating dependence on the Free States...."

 By 1840 more than 15,000 people were members of abolitionist societies.
 Abolitionism became a popular expression of moralism and a factor that led to the war.
 In churches, conventions, newspapers, abolitionists advocated an immediate end to slavery.
 The issue split religious groups, with even the main denominations forming rival Southern and Northern churches as the war approached.
 In 1845 the Baptists split over slavery into the Northern Baptists and Southern Baptists.

 Abolitionist sentiment was not exclusively religious or moral.
 The Whig Party became increasingly opposed to slavery because it saw it as inherently against the ideals of capitalism and the free market.
 Whig leader William H. Seward (later Lincoln's secretary of state) proclaimed there was an "irrepressible conflict" between slavery and free labor, and that slavery had left the South backward and undeveloped.
 As the Whig Party dissolved in the 1850s, the mantle of abolition fell to its newly formed successor, the Republican Party.

-Slavery question in territories acquired from Mexico

-Soon after the Mexican War started and long before negotiation of the new US-Mexico border, the question of slavery in the territories to be acquired polarized the Northern and Southern United States in the most bitter sectional conflict up to this time, which lasted for a deadlock of four years during which the Second Party System broke up, Mormon pioneers settled Utah, the California Gold Rush settled California, and New Mexico under a federal military government turned back Texas's attempt to assert control over territory Texas claimed as far west as the Rio Grande.
-Eventually the Compromise of 1850 preserved the Union, but only for another decade.